 - 1. Water line flushing

 - 2. Landscape irrigation

 - 3. Diverted stream flows

 - 4. Rising ground waters

 - 5. Uncontaminated groundwater infiltration (as defined at 40 CFR 35.2005(b)(20)) to separate storm sewers

 - 6. Uncontaminated pumped groundwater

 - 7. Discharges from potable water sources

 - 8. Foundation drains

 - 9. Air conditioning condensation

 - 10. Irrigation water

 - 11. Springs

 - 12. Water from crawl space pumps

 - 13. Footing drains

 - 14. Lawn watering

 - 15. Individual residential car washing

 - 16. Flows from riparian habitats and wetlands

 - 17. Dechlorinated swimming pool discharges

 - 18. Street wash water

 - 19. Discharges or flows from emergency firefighting activities

 - 20. Discharges authorized by another NPDES or AZPDES permit

-C. MS4 Mapping
+- C. MS4 Mapping

-- The Permittee shall maintain an inventory of all known MS4 outfalls, interconnections with other MS4s, and those major outfalls identified by the Permittee as priority for illicit discharges or other non-stormwater flows. - a.
-When identifying these priority outfalls, the Permittee must consider at a minimum: - i.
-History of illicit discharges, and any cause of prioritization identified by the Permittee. - b.
+- 1. The Permittee shall maintain an inventory of all known MS4 outfalls, interconnections with other MS4s, and those major outfalls identified by the Permittee as priority for illicit discharges or other non-stormwater flows.

+- a.
+When identifying these priority major outfalls, the Permittee must consider at a minimum:

+- i.
+History of illicit discharges, and any cause for prioritization identified by the Permittee.

+- b.
 A copy of the storm sewer system map must be available for review by the permitting authority upon request.

-- 2. The Permittee's MS4 map must include the location of all known MS4 outfalls and drainage areas contributing to those outfalls that are operated by the Permittee, and that discharge within the Permittee's jurisdiction to a protected surface water. - 3.
-The Permittee's MS4 map must include the location (and name, where known to the Permittee) of all protected surface waters (within or adjacent to the Permittee's jurisdictional boundaries) receiving discharges from those outfalls.
-Each mapped outfall must be given a unique identifier, which must be noted on the map.

-D. Employee Training

-- 1. The Permittee shall provide training for new employees with direct stormwater responsibilities at least one (1) time per year. - a.
+- 2. The Permittee's MS4 map must include the location of all known MS4 outfalls and drainage areas contributing to those outfalls that are operated by the Permittee, and that discharge within the Permittee's jurisdiction to a protected surface water.
+The Permittee shall implement this MS4 Mapping requirement no later than two (2) years from the effective date of this Permit. - 3.
+The Permittee's MS4 map must include the location (and name, where known to the Permittee) of all protected surface waters receiving discharges from those outfalls.
+Each mapped outfall must be given a unique identifier, which must be noted on the map. - D. Employee Training - 1.
+The Permittee shall provide training for new employees with direct stormwater responsibilities at least one (1) time per year. - a.
 In the event there are no new employees in a given period, the Permittee shall sufficiently document in the annual report that no new employees were hired during said period. - 2.
 The Permittee shall provide refresher training for existing employees with direct stormwater responsibility at least once every two (2) years. - 3.
-The Permittee shall provide stormwater pollution awareness training within one (1) year of the effective date of this permit and present the training to select groups or staff at least once every two (2) years thereafter.

-E. Inspections and Screening

-- The Permittee shall implement an ongoing program designed to detect and identify non-stormwater discharges into the Permittee's MS4.
+The Permittee shall provide stormwater pollution awareness training within one (1) year of the effective date of this Permit and present the training to select groups or staff at least once every two (2) years thereafter. - E. Inspections and Screening - 1.
+The Permittee shall implement an ongoing program designed to detect and identify non-stormwater discharges into the Permittee's MS4.
 Inspections and screening for non-stormwater discharges into the MS4 may be conducted using the Illicit Discharge Detection and Elimination: A Guidance Manual for Program Development and Technical Assessments, Center for Watershed Protection, October 2004 (available at www.cwp.org); or another method of equal or improved effectiveness. - 2.
-The Permittee shall inspect the following "priority" major outfalls or field screening points (if applicable) once each year of the permit term: - a.
+The Permittee shall inspect the following "priority" major outfalls once each year of the permit term: - a.
 All major outfalls that discharge to an impaired or an outstanding Arizona water (OAW) or other perennial water;